 2. PQ Moldable Wax Earplugs for Sleep

-PQ Moldable Wax Earplugs are another great option for those who sleep on their side and can’t seem to get enough sleep, even after trying other types of earplugs and noise reduction alternatives.
+PQ Moldable Wax Earplugs for Sleep are another great option for those who sleep on their side and can’t seem to get enough sleep, even after trying other types of earplugs and noise reduction alternatives.

 Just like the silicone earplugs listed above, these PQ wax earplugs are moldable, making them easy to fit into any ear canal.
 They also have a noise reduction rating of 32 decibels, so you wouldn’t be able to hear most of the noise that keeps you from getting a good night’s rest.